illegal-instruction-co/sugar-proto/README.md

 # sugar-proto

 `sugar-proto` is a lightweight wrapper and plugin for Protocol Buffers.
-The main goal is to make working with protobuf in C++ feel simpler and more intuitive, closer to JSON-style APIs.
+The main goal is to make working with protobuf in C++ feel simpler and more intuitive, closer to plain struct and stl like APIs.

 ## Why
 Using the default protobuf C++ API can feel verbose and rigid.
 With sugar-proto, you can interact with your messages in a much friendlier way, for example: